Send audio files by link — listen straight in the browser

 Friend

-- Track order adjustable by the recipient without changing your upload.
+- Recipients can reorder playback without changing your upload.